For a will to be valid in Ireland, the testator must:

 This is the last will and testament of Catherine O'Brien of Ailesbury Road in the City of Dublin.
 I hereby revoke all previous wills and testamentary dispositions made by me.
 I appoint my brother Al and my sister Sal as executors of this will and direct them to pay my just debts, funeral and testamentary expenses.

-To my housekeeper Vera, I leave €50,000 in cash.
-I leave €10,000 from my First National building society account to the Stephen's Green Cats' Home.
+To my housekeeper Vera, I leave €50,000 (fifty thousand euro) in cash.
+I leave €10,000 (ten thousand euro) from my First National building society account to the Stephen's Green Cats' Home.
 I leave my Rodin statue to my chauffeur Brendan.
 I leave my house at Ballinteer to my brother Vinnie.

 All the residue and remainder of my property of any nature and description and wherever situated, I leave in equal shares between my children, Bobbie and Barbie.